utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Plots from Multiverse Data
 --------------------------
-To create plots that use data from *more than one* universe — henceforth called *multiverse data* — use the :py:class:`~utopya.plotting.MultiversePlotCreator`.
+To create plots that use data from *more than one* universe — which in Utopia is called *multiverse data* — use the :py:class:`~utopya.plotting.MultiversePlotCreator`.
-This creator makes it possible to select and combine the data from all selected individual universes and provides the result of the combination to the plot function.

-This requires the handling of multidimensional data and depends on the dimensionality of the chosen parameter space.
-Say the selected data from each universe has dimensionality three and a parameter sweep was done over four dimensions, then the data provided to the plot function has seven dimensions.
+This creator selects and combines the data from all selected individual universes and passes the combined data to plot function.
+This requires handling multidimensional data and depends on the dimensionality of the chosen parameter space.
+For instance, say the selected data from each universe has dimensionality three and a parameter sweep was done over four dimensions: the data provided to the plot function then has seven dimensions.

 See :ref:`below <select_mv_data>` on how to control the selection and combination of data.